Chalets in the Alps

 9.7

-Chalet for 2 people, with garden and sauna
+Chalet for 8 people, with balcony and pool as well as sauna and garden, child-friendly

 9.7